 We explore many new themes in Science.
 Our topics are: Keeping Healthy and the Heart; Life Cycles; The Human Life Cycle, Gases; Properties and Changes of Materials, Sound.
 The children learn how to write up the experiments they perform using a formal structure similar to that used in the Secondary School.
 We discuss how to recognise and implement fair testing and put it into practise when designing our own investigations.
 The children are guided to use relevant scientific language when discussing and communicating their ideas.

 As a British International School with children from many different cultural and linguistic backgrounds, we take delight in being able to learn from one another and our different experiences of the World.
 This also enters our work in Literacy, History, Art & Design and Geography.
 We have two very exciting History topics for Year Five, “The Egyptians” and “The Anglo-Saxons and The Vikings”.
 A major focus in Geography is to familiarise the children with the names and locations of the principle capital cities of the World.
 We also look at the way rivers are formed and how they are adapted by man, seasons, transport and shops.
 Aside from this the children have classes in Spanish, French and German.

 Year 5 Computing includes designing and writing programmes, using the internet and learning about e-safety.

-We try our hand at many different artistic media in Year Five, including: sketching, watercolour painting, acrylic painting, pastels, mod-rock mask making, building three dimensional shapes using cardboard nets – to name but a few.
+We try our hand at many different artistic media in Year Five, including: sketching, watercolour painting, acrylic painting, pastels, papier mâché helmets, model-making, building three dimensional shapes using cardboard nets – to name but a few.